 (1) Differences between 1976 and 2000 Measure A Sales Tax revenues are to prior period adjustments.
+(2) 2000 Measure A Sales Tax began April 1, 2006.

 Transportation Development Act Revenues.
 Transportation Development Act Revenues (the "TDA Revenues") are a State subsidy consisting of an allocation of State sales tax revenue under the California Transportation Development Act of 1971, as amended (the "TDA"), whereby a 0.25% levy of the State's sales tax (net of collection costs) is made available for public transportation operating and capital expenses in the county in which the sales tax is collected.
 TDA Revenues are the Authority's second largest source of revenue for operations and are separate and distinct from revenues derived from the 1976 Sales Tax and the 2000 Measure A Sales Tax.